Why Small Businesses Score Big when Offering Employee Benefits

 Restaurant owner and employee reviewing a document

 If you’re running a business, your employees are your most valuable asset.
-What should you do to attract and maintain top talent?
+But how do you attract and retain top talent?

-Here is a powerful strategy, especially for small-business owners: Offer attractive employee benefits.
+One powerful strategy, especially for small-business owners, is to offer attractive employee benefits.

 What Are Employee Benefits?

-Employee benefits, also called fringe benefits, are any non-wage, non-salary allowances or perks offered to employees in exchange for their services.
+Employee benefits, also known as fringe benefits, are any non-wage, non-salary perks offered to employees in exchange for their services.

 Some of these are mandated by law, such as